20 Accounting Careers and Job Types

 Australia has two main professional accounting bodies.
 Professional accounting courses at university are designed to meet the initial requirements for membership.
 To gain a competitive edge, you should aim to become a member of one of the bodies after graduating.

-To qualify as a Certified Practising Accountant (CPA), you’ll need to have an accounting degree that CPA Australia recognises, complete the Practical Experience Requirement and study requirements, and pass examinations.
+To qualify as a Certified Practising Accountant (CPA), you need to get an accounting degree that CPA Australia recognises, complete the Practical Experience Requirement and study requirements, and pass examinations.
 The CPA program has three study options: distance learning, full-time study, and a combined postgraduate degree.

 Projected job numbers by 2022